Vikaspogu/blog/content/blog/sm-jwt/index.md

 EOF
 ```

 Point your browser at the Bookinfo productpage (http://$GATEWAY_URL/productpage).
-Now, you should see the “Bookinfo Sample” page with “Book Details” on the lower left part, and “Book Reviews” on the lower right part.
-However, in the “Book Reviews” section, there is an error Ratings service currently unavailable
+Now, you should see the “Bookinfo Sample” page with “Book Details” on the lower left part and “Book Reviews” on the lower right part.

-This is because the reviews workload doesn’t have permission to access the ratings workload.
+However, in the “Book Reviews” section, you'll see an error Rating service is currently unavailable.
+This error is because the reviews workload doesn’t permit access to the ratings workload.
 To fix this issue, you need to grant the reviews workload access to the ratings workload.
-Next, we configure a policy to grant the reviews workload that access
+Next, configure a policy to grant access to the reviews workload.

 Run the following command to create the ratings-viewer policy to allow the reviews workload, which issues requests using the `cluster.local/ns/bookinfo/sa/bookinfo-reviews` service account,  to access the ratings workload through GET methods

 ```bash
 oc apply -f - <<EOF